 Dr. Steven R. Beaupre received his Ph.D. from the department of Earth System Science at the University of California, Irvine.
-As a WHOI postdoctoral investigator, Steve is using radiocarbon to constrain age spectra in complex natural matrices of marine dissolved and particulate organic carbon by 1) improving methods to separate populations of carbon-containing molecules based on thermal stability, 2) developing an interface between sample extraction methods and NOSAMS microwave plasma gas ion source, and 3) modeling the global distribution of radiocarbon in the marine organic and inorganic carbon reservoirs.
+As a WHOI postdoctoral investigator, Steve used radiocarbon to constrain age spectra in complex natural matrices of marine dissolved and particulate organic carbon.
+He focused on 1) improving methods to separate populations of carbon-containing molecules based on thermal stability, 2) developing an interface between sample extraction methods and NOSAMS microwave plasma gas ion source, and 3) modeling the global distribution of radiocarbon in the marine organic and inorganic carbon reservoirs.
 These efforts in obtaining novel observations and interpretations are fundamental to constraining the origin, persistence, and fate of organic molecules in the sea, and hence their significance within the global carbon cycle.

 Dr. Sunita Shah did her Ph.D. work at Harvard University.
-As a postdoctoral scholar advised by Ann McNichol (NOSAMS) and Ben Van Mooy (MC&G), Suni is working towards developing methods to make compound-specific radiocarbon measurements of intact polar lipids to quantify the effect that sedimentary archaeal communities have on TEX86-based paleo-sea surface temperature reconstructions.
-To accomodate the expected small sample sizes, she is also exploring the use of an elemental analyzer to combust lipid samples with the goal of reducing the process blank associated with closed-tube combustion and testing reduced-volume graphitization reactors which will allow the measurement of samples containing <5 micrograms of carbon.
+As a postdoctoral scholar advised by Ann McNichol (NOSAMS) and Ben Van Mooy (MC&G), Suni developed methods to make compound-specific radiocarbon measurements of intact polar lipids to quantify the effect that sedimentary archaeal communities have on TEX86-based paleo-sea surface temperature reconstructions.
+To accomodate the small sample sizes, she also explored the use of an elemental analyzer to combust lipid samples with the goal of reducing the process blank associated with closed-tube combustion and tested reduced-volume graphitization reactors which allow the measurement of samples containing <5 micrograms of carbon.

 Dr. Cameron McIntyre received his Ph.D. from Macquarie University, Sydney, Australia.
 As a postdoctoral investigator, he designed and constructed a novel gas chromatograph-combustion system for the continuous-flow 14C- Accelerator Mass Spectrometry system (CFAMS).
 The complete GC-AMS system has been successfully operated and the first continuous-flow compound specific radiocarbon measurements recorded.
-This technological breakthrough will permit the rapid analysis of compounds for radiocarbon.
-It also paves the way for other analytical instruments to be coupled to the continuous-flow AMS system.
+This technological breakthrough allows the rapid analysis of compounds for radiocarbon.
+It also paved the way for other analytical instruments to be coupled to the continuous-flow AMS system.
 Cameron's interests include instrument and method development and their application to geochemical research.
-Cameron is currently on the technical staff at WHOI.

 Dr. Andrea Hawkes did her Ph.D. work at the University of Pennsylvania.
 As a postdoctoral scholar advised by Associate Scientist Jeff Donnelly and USGS scientist Jeff Williams, Andrea dated basal peat samples from Bermuda in order to produce a high quality Bermuda sea-level record that will be used to better understand North American deglacial history.
 She is also devolping a high resolution hurricane record for the Atlantic coast.
 The laminated sediments may allow for seasonal/yearly-hurricane resolution.
 Hawkes and colleagues want to look back over the past 10,000 years in the geologic record to get a detailed understanding of the full range of possible hurricane scenarios.
 This record spans times when the climate was different than today.
 It offers potentially important clues to how climate affects the intensity and frequency of hurricanes and what that may mean for hurricane forecasts as Earth’s climate changes in the future.